isaacnmm/pestpolicy-hugo2XX/content/posts/does-apple-cider-vinegar-kill-fleas/index.md

 **Step 8:**
 Add  or 1 cup of vinegar to the solution.
 **Step 9:**
-Use the flea comb again to groom your pet while consistently dipping it in the homemade dawn dish soap and vinegar solution for fleas.�Treating your home.
+Use the flea comb again to groom your pet while consistently dipping it in the homemade dawn dish soap and vinegar solution for fleas.Treating your home.
 Related:
 Flea Eggs Vs. Dandruff: Tell the Difference?
 ## Dawn Dish Soap for Fleas in Carpet